xdmushui/partner-center-sdk/develop/partner-center-webhooks.md

 -   **Test Event ("test-created")**

     This event allows you to self-onboard and test your registration by requesting a test event and then tracking its progress.
 You will be able to see the failure messages that are being received from Microsoft while trying to deliver the event.
-This will only apply to “test-created” events and data older than 7 days will be purged.
+This will only apply to "test-created" events and data older than 7 days will be purged.

 -   **Subscription Updated Event ("subscription-updated")**